bvibber/mtpng/readme.md

 # State

-Creates correct RGB and RGBA files; no support for indexed yet.
-Performs well on large files, but needs work for small files.
+Creates correct files in all color formats (input must be pre-packed).
+Performs well on large files, but needs work for small files and ancillary chunks.
 No API stability yet!

 ## Goals